Skill Sheet: What You Will Learn Here

 - Though this first candlestick does not seem to represent a correct picture, the effects of variances tend to go away over a period of seven to 10 candlesticks.

-Heiken-Ashi charts provide five primary signals and can be applied to any market to identify trends or buying and selling opportunities.
+Heiken-Ashi charts in stock market provide five primary signals that can be applied to identify trends or buying and selling opportunities.
 They are:

 - Hollow and green candles with no lower shadows indicate a strong uptrend and one should remain invested in the trade